briar/briar-desktop/TRANSLATION.md

 _This section is of interest only for developers of Briar Desktop_.

 To update translations locally, first install `transifex-client`.
-You can then pull updates with `tx pull -a`.
+You can then pull updates with `tx pull -a -f`.

 If that command added a language that was previously not supported, you have to manually insert the language code